 Key Takeaways About Whitening Dental Crowns and Veneers

-- Dental crowns and veneers cannot be whitened using conventional teeth whitening treatments or bleaching products.
+- Dental crowns and veneers usually cannot be whitened using conventional teeth whitening treatments or bleaching products.

-- Porcelain and composite restorations maintain their original shade permanently and do not respond to whitening agents.
+- Porcelain and composite restorations could maintain their original shade permanently and may not respond to whitening agents.

 - Dentists recommend whitening natural teeth before placing veneers or crowns to achieve the best overall shade match.